 Row covers are foolproof chipmunk repellent for your newly planted seeds or seedlings in pots.

 Chipmunks don’t have long nails that can tear the row covers.
 What’s more, air and sunlight can still pass through the row cover which will help grow the seedlings.

-There are two approaches using row covers for pots.
-You can either cover it directly over the pot and tuck the hem under the pot.
+There are two approaches to using row covers for pots.
+You can either cover it directly over the pot or tuck the hem under the pot.